allenai/allennlp-guide/chapters/part3/semantic-parsing-seq2seq.md

 Note that at every step while producing the output sequence, the `Seq2Seq` model chooses between tokens like `(`, `add`, `7` etc. Many of these options are illegal according our rules of Natural Language Arithmetic.
 For example, after producing a `(`, the model does not need to even consider the option of producing a number, since any valid expression will only have an operator in that position.
-We will explore this option in the next chapter.
+More generally, we can set explicit constraints on the model to disallow illegal outputs.
+We will explore this direction in the next chapter.

 </exercise>